Welcome to this lesson on how to strum a guitar with a pick.

 Instead of moving all your fingers, you will be moving only two of them.
 In the A minor position, you will lift up your first finger, and you’ll place it on the second case of the fifth string.
 Normally, as you’re a beginner, your ring finger will lift up automatically.
 If that’s not the case, then do it intentionally.
 It should be simpler.
 Not simpler?
 Try the standard position instead.

 Now, work on switching between the two chord positions as quickly as you can, but don’t misplace your fingers.
 To test if every note sounds right, pluck the strings one by one.
+If one of them sounds off, remember to place your fingers as close to the frets as possible (but not completely on them).

 Continue strumming the strings slowly at first, and increase the pace as it becomes easier for you.
+Focus on down strokes followed up strokes without taking care of the rhythm.
+It’s okay for now, we’ll get to different strumming patterns later on.

 That’s it for today.
 You now know how to strum a guitar with a pick.
 I leave you with those two beautiful chords to practice.